 Pessoa & Van Reenen (2013) and Teichgraber & Van Reenen (2021) investigate changes to both net and gross decoupling.
-Net decoupling, ND, is equivalent to a decline in the labour share, and can be measured as the difference between labour productivity and mean compensation where both are adjusted by an output price deflator; gross decoupling, GD, which is depicted in figure 1, is defined as the difference between productivity and median wages, deflated by an output and consumer price deflator, respectively.
+Net decoupling, ND, is equivalent to a decline in the labour share, and can be measured as the difference between labour productivity and mean compensation where both are adjusted by an output price deflator; gross decoupling (GD), which is depicted in figure 1, is defined as the difference between productivity and median wages, deflated by an output and consumer price deflator, respectively.
 The difference between the two measures can be decomposed to:

-GD-ND=Inequality+Wage wedge+Price Wedge
+GD-ND=Inequality+Wage wedge+Price wedge

-Where inequality represents differences between mean and median wages, wage wedge represents differences between wages and total compensation per hour, and price wedge represents differences between producer/output and consumer/retailer prices.
+Where Inequality represents differences between mean and median wages, Wage wedge represents differences between wages and total compensation per hour, and Price wedge represents differences between producer/output and consumer/retailer prices.
 Both papers argue that a rise in inequality and a shift in the composition of compensation toward non-wage benefits, such as pension contributions, are the predominant drivers of gross decoupling; the impact of differences in output and consumer price deflators is found to be very little – see figure 5.

 Figure 5 – source: Teichgraber & Van Reenen (2021, p.
 18).
 Decoupling decomposition in the UK.

-The complication, however, is that while this qualitative analysis of the productivity-compensation gap is interesting insofar as we can clearly visualise and decompose the decoupling, it lacks the quantitative statistical analysis to inform us of whether the productivity-compensation causal link is broken or simply visually diverging due to orthogonal factors.
+The complication, however, is that while this qualitative analysis of the productivity-compensation gap is interesting insofar as we can clearly visualise and decompose the decoupling, it lacks quantitative statistical analysis to define whether the productivity-compensation causal link is broken or simply visually diverging due to orthogonal factors.

 Nasir et al. (2022) utilise a NARDL model to estimate the effects of a 1% rise in LP on real average weekly wages in the UK.
-The first paper to research the asymmetrical effects of productivity on wages, they find that, in the short run, a +1% productivity shock leads to a +1.105% wage increase; surprisingly, they also find that a -1% productivity shock leads to a +0.513% wage increase – again in the short run.
+The first paper to research the asymmetrical effects of productivity on wages, they find that, in the short-run, a +1% productivity shock leads to a +1.105% wage increase; surprisingly, they also find that a -1% productivity shock leads to a +0.513% wage increase – again in the short=run.
 Contemporary effects of productivity on wages are insignificant, supporting the hypothesis that it is necessary to include lags to capture the full effects of productivity.
 In the long run, a +1% productivity shock leads to a +2.416% increase in wages and a -1% productivity shock leads to a +1.123% increase in wages.
 Both short- and long-run results clearly suggesting strong wage downward stickiness.
 Control variables used in the study include inflation, GDP growth, and unemployment.
 These variables are theoretically understood to impact wages via competitive dynamics, efficiency or fair wages à la Stiglitz & Shapiro (1984) or Akerlof & Yellen (1990), or inflationary expectations.
 In the long run, these controls are not found to have any significant effect and productivity is left the sole determinant of wages; however, this link is not sufficient to contradict Pessoa & Van Reenen’s (2013) findings – as is claimed – or Teichgraber & Van Reenen's (2021) conclusion that gross decoupling has increased, given that Nasir et al. (2022) do not investigate median wage growth.

 Finally, Stansbury & Summers (2018) provide, in this paper’s opinion, the best methodology to properly unite concerns raised by rising inequality, delayed productivity-compensation gains, and qualitative-quantitative analytic disparities.
 First, Stansbury & Summers (2018) find elasticities for the median, mean, and ‘production/non-supervisory’ wages in the US as 0.7-1 for the former two, and 0.4-0.7 for the final.
 Analysing all three variables allows the effects of inequality to be better captured via the difference between these coefficients.
 Second, to account for lagged effects, Stansbury & Summers (2018) use moving-averages – something which Pasimeni (2018) and Brocek (2019) also do.